 As has happened in other emerging adult-use markets such as Vermont, many businesses believe they are taking advantage of a legal loophole by “gifting” cannabis if customers pay for merchandise such as T-shirts, club memberships or marijuana delivery fees.

-But those transactions are considered illegal sales under New York’s Marijuana Regulation and Taxation Act (MRTA), according to state regulators.
+But those transactions are considered illegal sales under New York’s Marihuana Regulation and Taxation Act (MRTA), according to state regulators.

 Based on anecdotal evidence, scores of illicit operations are selling marijuana products, with the number growing in recent weeks and months.